-In our series of “essential” information regarding the GDPR here is a look at the role of the controller or the data controller under the GDPR.
+In our series of “essential” information regarding the General Data Protection Regulation (GDPR) here is a look at the role of the controller or the data controller under the GDPR.

 We already covered many duties of the controller and how controllers need to enable data subject rights.
 Data controllers and data processors are the two main types of parties which are involved in the processing and, under the GDPR, duties regarding the protection of personal data so it’s clear that they are all over the GDPR place.